 Disability Early Warning System (DEWS)

 The Disability Early Warning System (DEWS) was launched in February 2015 to identify physical and mental disabilities of children newly arrived to a subset of orphanages in Armenia.
 The purpose of DEWS is to identify those children for whom medical intervention is required immediately.
 DEWS receives medical records of infants and toddlers newly arrived to orphanages that house special needs children under the age of 6.
 The information received, including medical reports, x-rays, images, and diagnostic reports, is amalgamated into a single database and reviewed for treatment recommendations by an experienced team of physicians.
-DEWS is overseen by SOAR-Pisa and SOAR-Doha in cooperation with Children's Home of Gyumri and Mari Izmirlyan Orphanage.
+DEWS is overseen by SOAR-Doha, SOAR-Pisa, and SOAR Vancouver.

 Khoren Arthur Simonyan